Blue Mud Bay: Blue Mud Bay case

 The Blue Mud Bay case, or Blue Mud sea rights case, was the name given to a court case with original reference to the ownership of fishing rights in tidal waters overlying Aboriginal land at Blue Mud Bay.
 The case was eventually decided by the High Court of Australia on 23 July 2008 when it ruled on an appeal made by the Northern Territory Government, the Commonwealth of Australia and the Northern Territory Seafood Council against a decision made by a lower court in March 2007.

 The High Court ruled that the water lying over Aboriginal land should not be treated differently from the land itself.
 Ownership of Aboriginal land adjoining marine waters in the Northern Territory generally extends to the low tide level.
 Since people have always had to obtain permission from the traditional owners or the appropriate land council to go on to Aboriginal land, the Court made it clear that such permission is also required to go on to water overlying that land.

-This case is signification as it was the first time that native title rights for Indigenous Australians had been recognised over an intertidal zone.
+This case is significant as it was the first time that native title rights for Indigenous Australians had been recognised over an intertidal zone.
 The tiny Yolŋu community of Baniyala played a key role in achieving the outcome.